 Academic Entry RequirementsMore Information

-Tertiary Qualifications Bachelor degree or equivalent in a field other than Law.
+Tertiary Qualifications A completed Bachelors degree or equivalent in a field other than law with a minimum GPA of 5.0.
+This program is suited to applicants with a background in business and commerce.
 Applicants with a Bachelor of Laws or equivalent are not eligible for entry.

 Fees and Scholarships

 Choose your applicant type to view the relevant fees and scholarships information for this program.